 From 1 March 2012, certain types of restricted building work must be carried out or supervised by licensed building practitioners.

-Update from Department of Building and Housing - 20 January 2012
+Update from Ministry of Business, Innovation and Employment - 20 January 2012

 The DBH has sent us the documents below in preparation for the start of the LBP scheme on 1 March 2012.
 If you are in the building and architectural design industries please read this information.